 Persons affected by incidents are comprehensively cared for.
-This includes physical and psychological care on site, as well as a debriefing after the conclusion of the crisis case (and before departure from events).
-For this reason, the Crisis Team must as much as possible consist of female, male and non-binary persons and have wide range of language skill (at least English, German and the local language of host country)
+This includes physical and psychological care on site, as well as a debriefing a\er the conclusion of the crisis case (and before departure from events).
+For this reason, the Crisis Team must as much as possible consist of female, male and nonbinary persons and have wide range of language skill (at least English, German and the local language of host country)

-For larger groups of affected persons, including volunteers, they can be offered to create a joint WhatsApp group afterwards (with supervising DI staff) to follow up on the incident together (e.g. progress of reports to the police, recovery, etc.).
-In any case, a crisis team member (or a DI staff member who was present at the incident) should follow up with them after the incident to see how they are doing or if they have taken any further action.
+For larger groups of affected persons, including staff and participants, they can be offered to create a joint WhatsApp group (with supervising DI staff and partner staff) to follow up on the incident together (e.g., progress of reports to the police, recovery, etc.).
+In any case, a crisis team member (or a DI staff member who was present at the incident) should follow up with them about the incident to see how they are doing or if they have taken any further action.